-Quantified Objectives: Conforming Reports and Public Meetings annual report information required by California Government Code Section 65400(a)(2) shall be considered at an annual public meeting before the City Council where members of the public are allowed to provide oral testimony and written comments.
+Quantified Objectives: Conforming Reports and Public Meetings

+Note: Pursuant to California Government Code Section 65400(a)(2)(B)(ii), the annual report information required by California Government Code Section 65400(a)(2) shall be considered at an annual public meeting before the City Council where members of the public are allowed to provide oral testimony and written comments.
 This program requires certain other information to be included in the annual report, which will also then be subject to consideration at the annual public meeting.